 “Memorial park dedicated to Dr. José Rizal, the national hero Features beautiful fountains, gardens, and open lawns Marks the “Kilometer Zero” point of the Philippines A favorite spot for families and tourists alike Close to Intramuros and Manila Ocean Park”

-Rizal Park, formerly known as “Luneta Park,” is one of the oldest and most important public parks in the Philippines.
-It was established to commemorate Dr. José Rizal, who was executed on this site in 1896 — an event that ignited the Filipino revolution and symbolized the nation's struggle for freedom.
+The park was established to commemorate Dr. José Rizal, the national hero who was executed on this site (then known as Bagumbayan Field) in 1896—an event that ignited the Filipino revolution and symbolized the nation's struggle for freedom.

 How to Get There